-Human life value is the capitalized value of the net earning of an individual for the rest of his/her working span.
+Human life value is the capitalized value of the net earnings of an individual for the rest of his/her working span.

 In short, Human Life Value is the present value of the total income of the individual, which is lost to the family in the event of his untimely death.